Living wage: History

 The concept of a living wage, though it was not defined as such, can be traced back to the works of ancient Greek philosophers such as Plato and Aristotle.
-Both argued for an income that considers needs, particularly those that ensure the communal good.
-Aristotle saw self-sufficiency as a requirement for happiness which he defined as, 'that which on its own makes life worthy of choice and lacking in nothing'.
-As he placed the responsibility in ensuring that the poor could earn a sustainable living in the state, his ideas are seen as an early example of support for a living wage.
+Both argued for an income that accounts for needs, particularly those that ensure the common good.
+Aristotle saw self-sufficiency as a requirement for happiness, which he defined as, 'that which on its own makes life worthy of choice and lacking in nothing'.
+As he placed the responsibility in ensuring that people with low incomes could earn a sustainable living in the state, his ideas are seen as an early example of support for a living wage.

 "Everyone who works has the right to just and favourable remuneration ensuring for himself and for his family an existence worthy of human dignity."